gershnik/intrusive_shared_ptr/.docbuild/ref_counted.rst

 ~~~~~

 Derive from ``ref_counted`` and make it a friend.
 Keep your destructor private or
-protected — reference-counted objects must be destroyed through the count, not by
+protected.
+Reference-counted objects must be destroyed through the count, not by
 a direct ``delete``.

 .. code-block:: cpp